anu-shka-singh/ProfilePicClassification/README.md

 # ProfilePicClassification
  A Convolutional Neural Network to classify profile pictures extracted from Twitter into human and non - human to help in the segregation of spam accounts from legitimate ones.
- A celebrity dataset was used for training ans testing purposes.
+ A celebrity dataset was used for training and testing purposes.